“PIP” stands for Point In Percentage. More simply though, a pip is what we in the FX would consider a “point” for calculating profits and losses.

 In all pairs involving the Japanese Yen (JPY), a pip is the 1/100th place -- 2 places to the right of the decimal.
 In all other currency pairs, a pip is the 1/10,000 the place -- 4 places to the right of the decimal.

-You’ll see that in the Trading Station the digits for pips are in a larger font.
+You’ll see that the digits for pips are in a larger font.
 This makes them easier to see.

-At FXCM, we provide additional transparency through the electronic platform and quote each currency pair with precision to 1/10th of a pip.
+Additional transparency is provided through most electronic platforms as each currency pair is quoted with precision to 1/10th of a pip.
 This fraction of a pip allows price providers to bring spreads down even further as they are not restricted to quoting in full pip increments.
 This is beneficial to you, the trader, because the spread is a component of your transaction cost.

 You’ll notice that earlier in this post, we mentioned that the value of a pip for a 10,000 unit trade is roughly equal to 1 unit of your denominated currency (or $1 if you have a USD account).